cockroachdb/docs/v2.0/import.md

 [<sup>2</sup>](#import-file-temp-directory-urls) You can easily create your own HTTP server with [Caddy or nginx](create-a-file-server.html).

-[<sup>3</sup>](#import-file-temp-directory-urls) If using NFS for your temp directory, each node in the cluster must have access to the NFS using the same URL.
-The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](start-a-node.html).
+[<sup>3</sup>](#import-file-temp-directory-urls) The file system backup location on the NFS drive is relative to the path specified by the `--external-io-dir` flag set while [starting the node](start-a-node.html).
 If the flag is set to `disabled`, then imports from local directories and NFS drives are disabled.

 The location parameters often contain special characters that need to be URI-encoded.
 Use Javascript's [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) function or Go language's [url.QueryEscape](https://golang.org/pkg/net/url/#QueryEscape) function to URI-encode the parameters.
 Other languages provide similar functions to URI-encode special characters.